pi-base/data/CONTRIBUTING.md

 ![image](https://github.com/pi-base/data/assets/1559632/3306fed3-9ac0-4b47-845b-feb6b324dc5f)

-When editing, be sure to review [our conventions](https://github.com/pi-base/data#conventions) on notation and naming, and read below on information about references, our review criteria, etc.
+When editing, try to be familiar with this document which includes our conventions on notation and naming, information about references, our review criteria, etc.

 Once you're happy with your changes, you can
 [open up all pull request for review](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).